nextcloud/bookmarks/docs/bookmark.rst

    .. versionadded:: 0.11.0

-   :param id: the url of the new bookmark
+   :param url: the url of the new bookmark
-   :param array tags: Array of tags for this bookmark (these needn't exist and are created on-the-fly; this used to be `item[tags][]`, which is now deprecated)
+   :param array tags: Array of tags for this bookmark (these needn't exist and are created on-the-fly) (optional)
-   :param string title: the title of the bookmark.
-If absent the title of the html site referenced by `url` is used
+   :param string title: the title of the bookmark. (optional; If absent the title of the html site referenced by `url` is used)
-   :param string description: A description for this bookmark
+   :param string description: A description for this bookmark (optional)
-   :param array folders: An array of IDs of the folders this bookmark should reside in.
+   :param array folders: An array of IDs of the folders this bookmark should reside in. (optional; if absent the new bookmark will be put in the root folder)

    :>json string status: ``success`` or ``error`` :>json object item: The created bookmark